Error Mitigation Thresholds in Noisy Random Quantum Circuits

 where the prefactor tends to a log-normal distribution that concentrates around one.
 Any deviations of $q_a$ from this zero mean-field condition will result in an exponential growth rate that scales linearly in the depth $d$.
 At the zero-mean field condition, however, the noise is canceled on average and the prefactor deviates from one only due to random fluctuations as $e^{\pm \mathcal{O}(\sqrt{d})}$ (i.e., the exponential growth rate is suppressed by a factor $\sqrt{d}$).

-To develop some basic intuition for how unitary dynamics can improve the robustness of error mitigation, it is helpful to consider a toy model consisting of two sites $L/R$ with $q_L < q_R$ fixed in time.
+To see how unitary dynamics can improve the robustness of error mitigation, it is helpful to consider a toy model consisting of two sites $L/R$ with $q_L < q_R$ fixed in time.
 Now, take $1-q_a = \sqrt{(1-q_R)(1-q_L)}$ to satisfy the zero mean-field condition.
 The $R$ site will be subject to excess noise and the $L$ site will experience excess antinoise.
 The case of weak unitary dynamics is analogous to the above threshold phase.
 In the limit where the unitary dynamics tends to trivial evolution, any state initialized with non-zero Pauli expectation value on site $L$ will experience exponential growth of the expectation values leading to an unphysical density matrix after an $\mathcal{O}(1)$ time.
 We discuss below how this type of rapid instability to unphysical states is characteristic of the above threshold phase.